-Concentrations of Credit Risk
+Concentrations of credit risk

-Most of LIIF's lending activities are with customers located in California and New York.
 LIIF does not have significant concentrations with any one customer.
-Concentrations of notes receivable existed in acquisition, construction/permanent and term loans, At June 30, 2018, approximately 26 percent, 29 percent and 30 percent, respectively, of the notes receivable were acquisition, construction/permanent and term loans.
-Loans related to education and housing projects represented 39 percent and 38 percent respectively of notes receivable as of June 30, 2018.
+Concentrations of notes receivable existed in acquisition, construction/permanent and term loans.
+At June 30, 2019, approximately 27 percent, 23 percent and 27 percent, respectively, of the notes receivable were acquisition, construction/permanent and term loans.
+Loans related to education and affordable housing projects represented 33 percent and 44 percent respectively of notes receivable as of June 30, 2019.